mongodb/specifications/source/unified-test-format/unified-test-format.rst

 ~~~~~~~~~~~~

 The "waitForEvent" operation instructs the test runner to wait until the
-specified MongoClient has published a specific event a given number of
+specified MongoClient has published a specific, matching event a given number of
 times.
 Note that this includes any events published before the waitForEvent
 operation started.